-A dijustment for 2016 represent the elimination of () the costs in connection with our integration of The Warnaco Group, Inc. ("Warnaco") and the related restructuring; (ii) the costs in connection with the discontinuation of several licensed product lines in the Heritage Brands dress furnishings business; (iii) the costs in connection with the discontinuation of our directly operated Tommy Hilliger womenswear wholesale business in the U.S. and Canada (the "Call license"), which resulted in the discontinuation of our directly operated Tommy Hilliger Morth America womenswear wholesale business in 2016; (iv) the costs in connection with the restructuring associated with the global creative strategy for CALVIN KLEIN; (v) the noncash gian recorded to write-up our equity investment in TH China acquisition; with the Thina acquisition; (vi) the costs in connection with the TH China acquisition; primarily consisting of noncash valuation adjustments and amortization of short-lived assets; (viii) the costs in connection with the Ameridment of our credit facility; (ix) the noncash ioss recorded in connection with the deconsolidation of our subsidiary that principally operated and managed our Calvin Klein business in Mexico in connection with the formation of a joint venture in Mexico ("Pot Mexico") to operate that and other businesses (the "Mexico deconsolidation"), (x) the early termination of the license agreement for the Tommy Hilliger men's tailored locinesses termination"); (xii) the recognized actuarial gain on retrement plans; (xiii) the costs in all formation in the foregoing pre-tax items; and (xiv) the discrete tax benefits related to the resolution of uncertain tax positions.
+(4) Adjustments for 2016 represent the elimination of (i) the costs in connection with our integration of The Warnaco Group, Inc. ("Warnaco") and the related restructuring; (ii) the costs in connection with the discontinuation of several licensed product lines in the Heritage Brands dress furnishings business; (iii) the costs in connection with the licensing to G-III Apparel Group, Ltd. of the Tommy Hilfiger womenswear wholesale business in the U.S. and Canada (the "G-III license"), which resulted in the discontinuation of our directly CALVIN KLEIN; (v) the noncash gain recorded to write-up our equity investment in TH China to fair value in connection with the Th China acquisition; (vi) the one-time costs recorded on our equity investment in TH China prior to the TH China acquisition closing; (vii) the costs in connection with the TH China acquisition, primarily consisting of noncash valuation adjustments and amortization of short-lived assets; (viii) the costs in connection with the amendment of our credit facility; (ix) the noncash loss recorded in connection with the deconsolidation of our subsidiary that principally operated and managed our Calvin Klein business in Mexico in connection with the formation of a joint venture in Mexico ("PVH Mexico") to operate that and other businesses (the "Mexico deconsolidation"); (x) the gain recorded in connection with a payment made to us to exit a TOMMY HILFIGER flagship store in Europe; (xi) the costs in connection with the early termination of the license agreement for the Tommy Hilfiger men's tailored clothing business in North America in order to consolidate under a different licensee the men's tailored businesses for all brands in North America (the "TH men's tailored license termination"); (xii) the recognized actuarial gain on retirement plans; (xiii) the tax effects associated with the foregoing pre-tax items; and (xiv) the discrete tax benefits related to the resolution of uncertain tax positions

-Reconciliations of GAAP Earnings Before Interest and Taxes to Non-GAAP Earnings Before Interest and Taxes

-(Dollars in Millions)
+Reconciliations of GAAP Earnings Before Interest and Taxes to Non-GAAP Earnings Before Interest and Taxes (Dollars in Millions)